AlexOlza/MindSimulator/README.md

 ## MindSimulator's Train & Inference

 Our code is based on MindEye and MindEye2.
 Therefore, you should first follow the [**MindEye2 repository**](https://github.com/MedARC-AI/MindEyeV2) to set up the virtual environment and generative model.
+Then, you should integrate our modified codes with the [**MindEye2 weight files**](https://huggingface.co/datasets/pscotti/mindeyev2/tree/main) and organize them according to the following directory structure:

+- Encoding/
+  - mindeye2_src/
+    - generative_models/...
+    - evals/...
+    - train_logs/...
+    - wds/...
+    - Other MindEye2's Files
+    - Our Modified Codes in "mindeye2_src"
+  - Our Other Codes

 ## Concept-selective Region Localization